harsh1c/harsh1c/README.md

 ### Python Developer • Automation • Machine Learning

-*"There is no patch for curiosity."*
+*"Perfection is the end of possibility, for stagnation is a quieter death."*

 </div>